nitikasingh21/DepthCraft-Mastering-Image-Generation-with-Stable-Diffusion/analysis_report.md

 Summary

-We observed an initial generation latency of around 7-10 seconds per image using the Stable Diffusion ControlNet model at a 512x512 resolution.
+I observed an initial generation latency of around 7-10 seconds per image using the Stable Diffusion ControlNet model at a 512x512 resolution.
 Reducing the input size to 256x256 resulted in a latency improvement of approximately 50%, bringing the time down to 4-5 seconds per image.
 Additionally, ensuring the use of a GPU reduced processing time by over 90% compared to running on a CPU.
 Generating images one by one minimized latency, as batch processing introduced additional delays.

 Will Reducing the Latency Affect Image Quality?